All posts

 How This Connects to Form 5472

-The same US LLC that creates FEMA obligations in India creates IRS obligations in the US.
-The overlap:
+The same US LLC that triggers FEMA in India triggers IRS reporting in the US.
+Neither system knows about the other, but both want information about the same transactions:

-The penalty asymmetry is notable.
-The IRS imposes a flat $25,000 penalty per missed Form 5472.
-FEMA penalties can reach 3x the amount involved — a $100,000 investment with FEMA non-compliance carries a theoretical maximum penalty of $300,000, far exceeding the IRS penalty for the same underlying transaction.
+The penalty asymmetry is worth sitting with.
+The IRS imposes a flat $25,000 per missed Form 5472.
+FEMA can hit 3x the amount involved -- so a $100,000 investment with FEMA non-compliance carries a theoretical $300,000 penalty.
+The Indian side is the bigger exposure, and it is the side founders tend to ignore.

-For the full US-side breakdown, see What Happens If You Miss Form 5472 and US LLC Formation Costs for Non-Residents.
+More on the US side: What Happens If You Miss Form 5472 and US LLC Formation Costs.

 FAQ